lukeephilips/wordplay/README.md

 ## Description

-_A few string manipulations - including counting the number of times a substring appears in a string but with partial matches and whole word matches only_
+_A few string manipulations - including counting the number of times a substring appears in a string but with partial matches and whole word matches

 _[Link to site.]()_

 ## Specifications

-* User will enter a string, system will remove all punctuation and non-word characters and convert to downcase

 Whole word match:
 * If user enters a string and a word, it will display the number of whole word matches

 Partial Word match:
 * If user enters a string and a word, it will display the number of times the word appears in the string, including partial words

+Whole word replace:
+* If user enters a string, word A and word B, it will replaces instances of A with B - only matching whole words

+Partial Word match:
+* If user enters a string, word A and word B, it will replaces instances of A with B - matching partial words

 ## Instructions: